anuj-ojha/User-Manual-/receiving-create-transfer-order.md

 - At the top of the left panel, locate the `Transfer name` field.
 - Enter a clear, descriptive name in the `Name` field to help identify the transfer order later.

-> **Tip:** Use a naming convention that includes the origin, destination, or date for easier identification.
-For example: `Brooklyn-to-Manhattan-Aug2025`.

 ## Assign facilities